Trying to change public education is like trying to steer an ocean liner ... with 1,000 people clamoring for the steering wheel at once.

 In other words, it's hard to do.
 By the time most change happens, it has been filtered through so much bureaucracy, I'm not sure it does much to help students.

-To that end, I just came across an article that made me want to shout amen: 10 Obvious Truths about Educating Kids That Keep Getting Ignored.
+To that end, I want to share an older but still incredibly relevant article that makes me want to shout amen: 10 Obvious Truths about Educating Kids That Keep Getting Ignored (article may require paid access).

-I agree with these "obvious truths."
+I agree with these obvious truths.
 And I rejoice that homeschoolers don't ignore them.
-In fact, we naturally incorporate them into our approach to education.
+In fact, we homeschoolers naturally incorporate them into our approach to education.
 Though I don't think the author intended it this way, I see the article as a major validation of homeschooling as an educational option.

 For example, in the section exploring the reality that "Students are more likely to learn what they find interesting," I was stunned to read the following sentence: